 Water Power Spawns Radio Tower

 The hydroelectric station’s potential for serving the community was given a vehicle with the founding of WJFF Radio Catskill.
-Filling a dearth of independent public radio available in the mountainous Catskill area, WJFF Radio Catskill began broadcasting February 12, 1990, powered by the hydroelectric energy being produced just down the driveway.
+Filling a dearth of independent public radio available in the mountainous Catskill area, WJFF Radio Catskill began broadcasting February 12, 1990, and the offices and studios were powered by the hydroelectric energy being produced just down the driveway.
 Spearheaded by Malcolm Brown and the enthusiasm of local residents, the station was constructed almost entirely by volunteer labor.

 How Much Power?